aws-samples/eks-workshop-developers/website/docs/eks/python/create-fargate.md

 This guide shows you how to create an Amazon EKS cluster using AWS Fargate, specifically aimed at deploying the [python-fastapi-demo-docker](https://github.com/aws-samples/python-fastapi-demo-docker) project's resources.
 To gain a deeper understanding of the different cluster configurations in the configuration file we'll use, refer to [Amazon EKS Cluster Options](about-cluster.md).

 ## 1. Creating the Cluster
-From the 'fastapi-microservices' project directory, create the cluster using the eksctl configuration file:
+From the 'python-fastapi-demo-docker' project directory, create the cluster using the eksctl configuration file:
 ```bash
 eksctl create cluster -f eks/python-fargate-create.yaml
 ```